phamt6/sandbox-aiven/README.md

 Database defaultdb_dev created.
 ```

 Let's populate some data, starting with creating a table within our connected database.
-The CLI will help us create a `Model` which acts as a representation of the table we are creating or update.
-We can achieve with the following command:
+The CLI will help us create a `Model` which acts as a representation of the table we are creating or updating.
+We can achieve this with the following command:

 ```console
 npx sequelize-cli model:generate --name Post --attributes title:string,content:string,author:string